Sharon M. Draper: Book awards

-The Battle of Jericho is the 2004 Coretta Scott King Award, one of the New York Public Library's Book for the Teen Age, and is one of the 2005 Young Adult Choice Books named by the International Reading Association.
+The Battle of Jericho received a 2004 Coretta Scott King Author Honor, one of the New York Public Library's Book for the Teen Age, and is one of the 2005 Young Adult Choice Books named by the International Reading Association.

 Fire from the Rock has been selected by the NCSS-CBC Notable Social Studies Committee as a Notable Social Studies Trade Book for Young People for 2008 and is honored on the 2008 New York Public Library Best Books for the Teen Age.

 We Beat the Street is listed on the New York Times Bestseller List and is on VOYA's Non-Fiction Honor List for 2006 and is honored on the 2006 New York Public Library Best Books for the Teen Age.

 Copper Sun received the 2007 Coretta Scott King Award, was named as one of the Top Ten Historical Fiction Books for Youth by Booklist was nominated for the 2007 NAACP Image Award for Literature, and received the Ohioana Award for Young Adult Literature.
 Copper Sun is also a CBC/NCSS Notable Social Studies Trade Book, received the Heartland Award for Excellence in YA Literature, was named as an IRA Notable Book for a Global Society and was named as Best Book of the Year by School Library Journal.
 Copper Sun is also listed on the New York Times Bestseller List and was selected by the US State Department and the International Reading Association as the United States novel for the international reading project called Reading Across Continents.
 Students in the US, Nigeria, and Ghana are reading the book and sharing ideas.

-November Blues received the 2008 Coretta Scott King Award and is honored on the 2008 New York Public Library Best Books for the Teen Age.
+November Blues received a 2008 Coretta Scott King Author Honor and is honored on the 2008 New York Public Library Best Books for the Teen Age.

 Sassy: Little Sister Is Not My Name! received the 2009 Parents Choice Award.

 Panic was selected as a YALSA Quick Picks for Reluctant Young Readers, and a 2014 IRA Young Adult Choice.

 Stella by Starlight was selected as the 2016 NCTE Charlotte Huck Award Winner.